 What is gastroenteritis?

 Gastroenteritis is inflammation of the gastrointestinal tract.
 It is usually caused by a bacterial, viral, or parasitic infection.
-Transmission often occur from eating contaminated food or poor personal hygiene or touching contaminated objects (vomits or poo).
+Transmission often occur from eating contaminated food, poor personal hygiene or touching contaminated objects (vomits or poo).

 What are the symptoms of gastroenteritis?